Bogdanp/personal-website/content/post/racket.md

 ## Unit Testing

-Racket's [rackunit] is lacking support for a few things I'd expect from such a library, principally there doesn't seem to be any built-in way to do set up and teardown (I've been using `dynamic-wind` for this purpose) and the facilities for grouping tests together feel rather flimsy.
-I don't understand why `test-suite`s have to be run manually.
+Racket's [rackunit] is lacking support for a few things I'd expect from such a library.
+There doesn't seem to be any built-in way to do set up and teardown (I've been using `dynamic-wind` for this purpose), the facilities for grouping tests together feel flimsy and I don't understand why `test-suite`s have to be run manually.

 [Racket]: https://racket-lang.org